Verbal

 Five Tools That Shape Tone Into Dominance

-• Pacing: Draw a sentence out and watch their pulse shift.
-Say it too fast, and you lose gravity.
-Clip it short when you want to cut deep.
+Pacing: Draw a sentence out and watch his pulse shift.
+Say it too fast, and You lose gravity.
+Clip it short when You want to cut deep.

-• Silence: Say the word.
+Silence: Say the word.
 Then say nothing.
 Let it stretch.
-Let them live in the space between what they heard and what comes next.
+Let him live in the space between what he heard and what comes next.

 Examples: